The Adventurous Journey section encourages a sense of adventure and discovery whilst undertaking a team journey or expedition.

 Submission/presentation of an appropriate Qualifying Journey report is the final requirement of the Adventurous Journey Section.

 Prior to undertaking any activities, please refer to The Duke of Ed insurance policies available under resources

 – Scientific/Geographic explorations

 – Historical/Cultural trips

 – Exploration of old cemeteries in a region

 Adventurous Project Ideas (Gold Only)

-Note: Adventurous project proposals must first be approved by the Award Leader (on behalf of the Award Unit), and usually also submitted to the State/Territory Award Operating Authority for a determination of suitability prior to departure.
+Note: Adventurous project proposals must first be approved by the Award Leader (on behalf of the Award Centre), and usually also submitted to the State/Territory Award Operating Authority for a determination of suitability prior to departure.
 Please contact

 your State/Territory Award Operating Authority for further information.

 Popular examples of adventurous projects that have an element of expedition and community development are: